sudarshan-reddy/gBay/README.md

-#H2 Naive Bayes classifier implentation in Go
+#Naive Bayes classifier implentation in Go

 Takes in a dataset/CSV file, (resembling a numpy matrix) and returns predictions and accuracy.